Financial-Times/origami-build-service/README.md

 Testing
 -------

-The tests are split into unit tests, integration tests, and an older suite of tests that we're in the process of migrating.
+We split the tests into unit tests, integration tests, and an older suite of tests that we're in the process of migrating.
 To run tests on your machine you'll need to install [Node.js] and run `make install`.
 Then you can run the following commands:

 ```sh
 make test              # run all of the tests